The Sounds and Rhythms Of French

 Prerequisite: FRIT-F 250 or FRIT-F 265 or appropriate placement test score

-French F315 introduces students to the French sound system, enabling them to perfect their pronunciation skills through guided practice as well as training in the linguistic concepts behind French sounds and intonation.
+French F315 introduces students to the French sound system, enabling them to hone their pronunciation skills through guided practice as well as training in the linguistic concepts behind French sounds and intonation.
 The course has three main objectives:

 Students choose one of two drill sections and attend drill plus lecture.
 The course meets four times weekly: two lectures with the professor, and two practice sessions with an associate instructor.
 All components of the course are taught in French.